to the BVI!

 - Wherever you arrive on the island (airport or ferry), taxies are always

-readily available to get you to your hotel.
+readily available to get you to your hotel or charter company.
+A change in

 - If you are in a time-sensitive situation, it's sometimes best to avoid prearranged